Facilities and Services

 Campus mail services are provided by the Campus Mail Rooms located next to the U.S. Post Office in McElroy Commons and in Stuart House on the Newton Campus.

 There are a number of individuals throughout the Boston College campus who have been commissioned as notaries public.
 Employees who need their signature officially witnessed may contact the Benefits Office or the HR Service Center at 129 Lake Street for a list of notaries' names and locations.

-The ITS Help Center can assist with coordinating telephone repair and work requests.
-The Help Center can also assist with requesting Long Distance Access Codes (LDACs) for employees who must make official long distance phone calls.
-For assistance, please call 2-HELP (4357).
+Contact the Help Center at 617-552-HELP (4357) to request a new phone for your department; move an existing phone; or to have your phone repaired.
+The Help Center can also assist with requesting Long Distance Access Codes (LDACs) for employees who must make work-related long distance phone calls.

 Boston College staff and students produce and distribute a variety of publications for the Boston College community.
 The following list describes some of the most widely circulated among these.